Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The liability of legal entities for violations of corruption laws comes in the form of administrative penalties, since under Greek law legal entities may not be held criminally liable.
 Fines and penalties relating to the entity’s activities are the two main types of penalty.

-The authorities may impose any or all of the following penalties on legal entities not covered by special provisions of anti-money laundering legislation:
+may impose any or all of the following penalties:

 - a permanent or temporary ban (ranging from one month to two years) on access to public tenders or state funding.